Have you recently lost your job? Are you looking for temporary financial assistance?

 EI is an unemployment insurance program that helps Canadian citizens just like you get back on their feet.
 To learn more about what it is, how to apply for it, and more, keep reading.
 We have everything you need to know.

-As we mentioned, employment insurance (EI) is an unemployment insurance program in Canada.
-It allows Canadian citizens who have recently lost their job to receive financial assistance.
+As we mentioned, Employment Insurance (EI) is an unemployment insurance program in Canada.
+It allows Canadian citizens or Permanent Residents (PR) who have recently lost their job to receive financial assistance.
 Although this assistance is temporary, it's beneficial while these people are looking for new jobs.

 In fact, EI also provides services to help unemployed individuals find a new job.